9.3

 The program includes a combined study of the basic natural sciences - chemistry, physics, biology.
 The final grade is based on the grades obtained for each block under study (Pass, Merit or Distinction).

 The BTEC diploma in applied sciences includes the study of 8 subject blocks for 2 years.
-Students also write their own research paper, which is evaluated separately.
+Students also write their own research paper, which is assessed separately.
 Study blocks for graduation are the following:

 • Principles and application of science I and II;